fegies/extsort-iter/README.md

 sort any iterator with no serialization steps required.

-Conceptually, we are taking your input iterator, buffering it, sorting the runs, moving the data to disk before streaming it back in in order.
+Conceptually, we are taking your input iterator, buffering it, sorting the runs, moving the data to disk before streaming it back in order.

 ## Why this crate?